Bogala/webpack-starter/README.md

 # webpack-starter

-Clean projects to use Webpack with Angular
+Nude projects to use Webpack with Angular

 ## License